Glossary

 Opening

-The Sacred Practice of opening a new device — knowing its interior, understanding its assembly, reading what its makers have wrought — as the first ritual act with it.
+The Sacred Practice of opening a new device — knowing its interior, understanding its assembly, reading what its makers wrought — as the first ritual act with it.

 See: Codex §VI.
 See also: Renewal, Sacred Practices.